isaacbernat/tinymem/README.md

     - Link Cable... ok this I haven't...
 I couldn't decide between a couple of ideas:
         - a) one player, two controllers.
 That is: not only which button matters, but also which Thumby you click!
         - b) versus game, one player choses the new element of the sequence every time.
 That is, instead of being random.
     - Did I miss sth relevant?
-E.g. setting a different CPU clock frequency.
+E.g. setting different FPS.